hardwario/website/content/projects/fridge-temperature.en.md

 1. Put the Starter Kit together and pair it.
 If you are doing this for the first time, [we’ve prepared a simple guide for you]({{< ref "/handbook/_index.en.md" >}}).
 You need the **radio-push-button** firmware for the Core Module.
 If you don't know how to download the firmware or what it is, you can  [find out more here]({{< ref "/academy/how-to-flash-firmware.en.md" >}}).
 2. The temperature changes are displayed in the **Messages** tab in Playground.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155066/projects/fridge-monitoring/image4.png" alt = "BigClown Playground MQTT messages" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155066/projects/fridge-monitoring/image4.png" alt = "HARDWARIO Playground MQTT messages" >}}

 ## Set up Node-RED